 Viewed from the context of national and regional development, the role and function of communication development through the use of information and communication technology is considered very strategic.
-Almost all government agencies ranging from the ministry level to the agencies at the village level, are currently active in following the development of information technology by making information system management.
+Almost all government agencies ranging from the ministry level to the agencies at the village level, are currently active in collowing the development of information technology by making information system management.
 One of the interesting things to look at is the existence of a village information system, considering that all this time the village is considered as the lowest level of government that can only wait for information from the center.
-With the existence of a village information system, village government is given an autonomy to manage the flow of information at village level that is related directly and indirectly to the interests of the villagers themselves
+With the existence of a village information system, village government is given an autonomy to manage the flow of information at village level that is related directly and indirectly to the interests of the villagers the selves.

-One proof that the use of new technology, especially the internet, is still not optimal is the number of villages with Sistem Informasi Desa (SID) or Village Information System in the form of village web, but not all of them are used optimally.
+One proof that the use of new technology, especially the internet, is still not primal is the number of villages with Sistem Informasi Desa (SID) or Village Information System in the form of village web, but not all of them are used optimally.
 The results of searches through sid.web.id revealed that out of 1139 villages in Indonesia with SID, only a portion of the villages that are still actively managing SID.
-Several villages are very active because they are fully supported by village officials and have managers who are experts of information technology, but there are also villages who continue to run even if the admin or manager has minimal or no basic knowledge in information technology.
-One example of a village that has SID in the form of a village web with very simple management is Susukan Village, Sumbang District, Banyumas Regency.
+Several villages are very active because they are fully supported by village officials and have managers who are experts of information technology, but there are also villages who continue to run even if the admin or manager has manager has management is Susukan village, Sumbang District, Banyumas Regency.
 Susukan village is an interesting location for further investigation, considering the character of this village in one of the lagging subdistricts and Sumbang District, with the majority of its population being farmers and factory workers with an average education of elementary school graduates.
 Initial data obtained in March 2018 shows that there are 80 percent of the villagers who have never accessed the internet, while currently Susukan Village is making its effort to be Tourism Village.
 Thus, for the community, especially Village apparatuses, the presence of village web is important to be a priority.